-Due to the unprecedented times we live in, many nonprofit organizations worldwide are facing financial difficulties from restricted visitors, canceled tours and spring events, and the loss of donations due to uncertain markets and lost jobs.
+Due to the unprecedented times we live in, many A non-governmental organization whose primary purpose is something other than selling goods or services. organizations worldwide are facing financial difficulties from restricted visitors, canceled tours and spring events, and the loss of donations due to uncertain markets and lost jobs.
 In response, the United States government has created a number of programs to help nonprofit organizations who are struggling to pay the bills.

 The CARES ACT Paycheck Protection Program (PPP Loan)